Hardware and software setup

 Wireless Apple mouse Mighty Mouse

-Radio communication between the mouse and the receiving device connected to the computer eliminated the shortcomings of infrared communication and replaced it.
+Radio communication between the mouse and the receiving device connected to the computer made it possible to get rid of the shortcomings of infrared communication and replaced it.

 There are three generations of wireless mice.
-The first generation used frequency bands intended for radio-controlled toys (27 MHz).
-They had low frequency polling (typically 20-50 Hz), unstable connection, mutual influence when located close together.
-Such mice had a curious problem: since the range of action of these mice was several meters, and organizations, as a rule, purchased the same type of equipment in batches, there were cases when the cursor on the computer screen was controlled by a mouse located even on the next floor.
-Such mice usually have a switch that allows you to select one of two RF channels; in most cases, switching to another channel solved the problem.
-Currently, first generation mice are no longer produced.
+The first generation used the frequency bands intended for radio controlled toys (27 MHz).
+They have had low frequency interrogation (typically 20-50 Hz), unstable communication, mutual influence at a close location.
+Such mice had a curious problem: since the range of these mice was several meters, and organizations, as a rule, purchased the same type of equipment in batches, there were cases when the cursor on the computer screen was controlled by a mouse located even on the next floor.
+Such mice usually have a switch that allows you to select one of two RF channels, in most cases switching to the other channel solved the problem.
+Currently, first generation mice are no longer being produced.

 Wireless mouse with dongle

-The second generation of radio mice used the free frequency range of 2.45 GHz and was built on the basis of highly integrated high-speed radio channels.
-In such solutions, it was possible to completely get rid of the “childhood diseases” of the first generation.
+The second generation of radio mice used a free frequency range of 2.45 GHz and was based on highly integrated high-speed radio channels.
+In such solutions, it was possible to completely get rid of the "childhood diseases" of the first generation.
 The main disadvantage is the need for a special USB dongle, which contains the mouse receiver.
-This dongle occupies a USB slot on your computer.
-Losing the dongle makes the mouse a dead iron due to incompatible radio communication methods different manufacturers.
-The second generation mice are the most popular at present.
+Such a dongle occupies a USB slot on the computer.
+The loss of the dongle makes the mouse dead iron due to the incompatibility of radio communication methods different manufacturers.
+Mice of the second generation are the most massive at the present time.

 The third generation of radio mice uses standard radio interfaces.
-Typically this is Bluetooth or (much less frequently) other standard radio interfaces personal networks.
-Mice with Bluetooth do not need a special dongle, since modern computers equipped with this interface.
+As a rule, this Bluetooth or (much less often) other standard radio interfaces personal networks.
+Bluetooth mice do not need a special dongle because modern computers equipped with this interface.
 Another advantage of Bluetooth mice is that no special drivers are required.
 The disadvantage of Bluetooth is its high price and higher power consumption.

-Induction mice most often have induction power from a special working platform (“mat”) or graphics tablet.
-But such mice are only partly wireless - the tablet or pad is still connected with a cable.
-Thus, the cable does not interfere with moving the mouse, but also does not allow you to work at a distance from the computer, as with a regular wireless mouse.
+Induction mice most often have induction power from a special work area ("mat") or graphics tablet.
+But such mice are only partly wireless - a tablet or pad is still connected with a cable.
+Thus, the cable does not interfere with moving the mouse, but it also does not allow you to work at a distance from the computer, as with a conventional wireless mouse.

-Since the end of the 20th century, the production of accessories specifically for computer game lovers has been gaining increasing momentum.
-This trend has not spared computer mice either.
-This subtype differs from its regular office counterparts in its greater sensitivity (up to 8200 dpi for the Razer Taipan), the presence of additional, individually customizable buttons, a non-slip outer surface, and design.
-In gaming mice upper class The weight distribution is adjusted - this is necessary to ensure that all the legs of the mouse are evenly loaded (so the mouse glides more smoothly).
+Since the end of the 20th century, the production of accessories specifically for computer game lovers has been gaining momentum.
+This trend has not bypassed computer mice.
+This subspecies differs from its usual office counterparts in greater sensitivity (up to 8200 dpi for the Razer Taipan), the presence of additional, individually adjustable buttons, a non-slip outer surface, and design.
+In gaming mice upper class the weight distribution is adjusted - this is necessary so that all the legs of the mouse are evenly loaded (so the mouse glides more smoothly).

-Like any computer element, the mouse has become an object for modding.
+Like any element of the computer, the mouse has become an object for modding.

-Some mouse manufacturers add functions to alert the mouse about any events occurring on the computer.
-In particular, Genius and Logitech produce models that notify you of the presence of unread emails in your mailbox by lighting an LED or playing music through the speaker built into the mouse.
+Some mouse manufacturers add notification functions to the mouse about any events occurring on the computer.
+In particular, Genius and Logitech are releasing models that notify you of unread emails in your inbox by glowing an LED or playing music through the mouse's built-in speaker.

-There are known cases of placing a fan inside the mouse case to cool the user's hand while the user's hand is working with air flow through special holes.
-Some mouse models designed for computer gamers have small eccentrics built into the mouse body, which provide a vibration sensation when shooting in computer games.
-Examples of such models are the Logitech iFeel Mouse line of mice.
+There are known cases of placing a fan inside the mouse case to cool the user's hand with air flow through special holes during operation.
+Some gaming mice have small eccentrics built into the body of the mouse to provide a sense of vibration when shooting video games.
+An example of such models is the Logitech iFeel Mouse line of mice.

-In addition, there are mini mice designed for laptop owners that are small in size and weight.
+In addition, there are mini mice designed for laptop owners, which have small dimensions and weight.

 Some wireless mice have the ability to work as a remote control (for example, Logitech MediaPlay).
 They have a slightly modified shape to work not only on the table, but also when held in the hand.